cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/service-resources.md

     </nav>

 <section id="V2-First" class="Tabs-content js_tab_content">

-The memory limit will apply to RAM usage, and SWAP usage.
+<p>The memory limit will apply to RAM usage, and SWAP usage.
 A valid entry is a positive number, followed by one of, "K", "M", or "G", with the minimum being "4M".
+(You can also use the power-of-two equivalents like Gi, Mi, Ki if you prefer.)</p>

-<strong>For example:</strong>
+<p><strong>For example:</strong></p>

 {% highlight yaml %}
 services: